Is Morocco Safe for Families? 5 Things you Should Know About Visiting Morocco with Kids

 4. Water in Morocco

 Tap water in Morocco is meant to be safe to drink for the most part, but we wouldn’t recommend drinking it.
 In places like Morocco where the tap water is just not quite good enough to drink, especially when you have little ones with you, we like to use our Sawyer water filter.
 We always carry our reusable Camelbak water bottles with us and can then filter the tap water.
 We much prefer this to buying bottled water as it’s cheaper and better for the environment.
+In case of an upset stomach, it’s always good to have rehydration medicine in your travel first aid kit.

 If you have to buy water and are staying in the same place for a while, try to source the largest bottle that you can practically carry and decant it into your reusable water bottles.
 On the subject of drinks in Morocco, we highly recommend trying the freshly squeezed orange juice from one of the stalls in Jemaa el Fnaa in Marrakech.